Skip to contents

 binding_profiles_data

-data.frame of merged binding profiles, with chr, start, end, sample columns.
+data.frame of merged binding profiles, with chr, start, end, sample columns, and _pval columns if `calculate_occupancy_pvals=TRUE`

 occupancy